For information about initializing bus signals, see Specify Initial Conditions for Bus Signals.

 When you specify a signal object for signal or discrete state initialization, or a variable as the value of a block parameter, Simulink resolves the name that you specify to an appropriate object or variable, as described in Symbol Resolution.

-under any circumstances.
-The signal can refer to the object more than
+circumstances.
+The signal can refer to the object more than once, but every

 For blocks that have an initial value or initial condition parameter, you can use that parameter to initialize a signal.
 For example, the following Block Parameters dialog box initializes the signal for a Unit Delay block with an initial condition of 0.